emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

   SQLite database for further analysis.

 You must build and install these programs as described in :ref:`guide-build`.
-Thee programs are described in more detail below.
+These programs are described in more detail below.

 .. index::